jayalmaraz/jay-almaraz.github.io/docs/sign-up/sign-up.md

 Anything listed in the `Extra Tasks` section may not be required to complete your initial profile, but might be good to include depending on your role in the team.
 Read through these carefully to see if any make sense to complete, given your situation.

-### Submitting your 'Volunteer Profile Form'

-The `Volunteer Profile Form` is an opportunity to provide important details to your organisation.
-This includes your home and mailing address, and an emergency contact.
-You'll also have the chance to share any health condition information that might be necessary to keep you and others safe.

-Once you've completed the form hit `Submit Volunteer Profile` at the bottom of the page to package everything up and send it off.

-Some teams will manually verify your volunteer profile, so you might need to wait for this to be done.
-We'll email you when your profile has been processed.

 ## Next Steps